 “But surely the planning application process should prevent that from happening,” I said.

 “Robin, we are not in England,” said David.
-“Planning permission is granted to anyone who pays the fee irrespective of the legality of the project.
+“Planning permission is granted to anyone who pays the fee, irrespective of the legality of the project.
 Spaniards know this and mostly avoid making mistakes, but foreigners are fair game for ripping off.
 Just like you were.
 We are just trying to complete your education.”

-“Oh, er sorry,” I said.
+“Oh, er... sorry,” I said.
 “Thanks.”

 “Ok,” said Charles.